huggingface/blog/falcon2-11b.md

 For enhancing the VLM's perception of fine-grained details w.r.t small objects in images, we employ a dynamic encoding mechanism at high-resolution for image inputs, similar to [LLaVA-Next](https://llava-vl.github.io/blog/2024-01-30-llava-next/).

 ### Training
 The training is done in two stages: pretraining and finetuning.
 In both stages, the visual encoder weights are kept frozen.
-In the pretraining stage, the LLM is kept frozen and only the multimodal projector is trained on 558K image-caption pairs.
+In the pretraining stage, the LLM is kept frozen, and only the multimodal projector is trained on 558K image-caption pairs.
 This enables the multimodal projector to learn a mapping from visual to text embedding space.
 During finetuning, both the projector and LLM weights are trained on a corpus of 1.2M image-text instruction data from public datasets, which also includes multi-round conversations.

 ### [Evaluation](#vlm-evaluation)